vetzin/language-learning-website/README.md

 ## Setup

 This site is hosted on GitHub Pages.
-To view it, visit [website URL].
+To view it, visit https://vetzin.github.io/language-learning-website/

 ## About